-Ten of the more than 30 texts in the archive have been lemmatised, indicated by Lemma in the table head, and nine of these have also been annotated for grammatical forms, Analysis.
-Of these, five are major Old Norwegian texts (AM 243 bα fol, DG 4-7, DG 8 II, Holm perg 6 fol and Holm perg 17 4to).
+Twelve of the almost 40 texts in the archive have been lemmatised, indicated by Lemma in the table head, and eleven of these have also been annotated for grammatical forms, Analysis.
+Of these, five are major Old Norwegian texts (AM 243 b α fol, DG 4-7, DG 8 II, Holm perg 6 fol and Holm perg 17 4to).
 The remaining morphologically annotated texts are either Old Icelandic or Old Swedish.

 By clicking any file name in the second column of the catalogue you will be able to read it on screen.
 If it has been encoded on more than one level, you can watch all levels side-by-side simply by selecting the boxes for Facs, Dipl and Norm below the title line.
+Some texts are also available in photographic facsimiles.